cosmofur/EX716/README.md

                         that is the Address where the value is stored or written to.
 Require 2 additional read/write cycles to fetch or put value.

-                        Stack: The top two numbers on the stack will both be used as values and for OPTs that return a numeric result, they will both be replaced by a single number.
+                        Stack: The top two numbers on the stack will both be used as values and for OPTs that return a numeric result, they will normally both be replaced by a single number.
 PRM is not read or used.
-If determined early enough could skip the PRM read, otherwise takes same number of cycles are Direct.
+If determined early enough could skip the PRM read, otherwise takes same number of cycles as Direct.

               Instruction 'Groups' Most instructions are in groups where the names of otherwise identical functions will vary based on the Addressing Mode it is being used with.